Samuel-Horner/PhI/README.md

 # PhI
-A collection of utilities for my python/html projects
+A collection of organisation utilities for my projects

 ## Usage:
 -  ### Project manager: